 You not only need to address weaknesses in your own case, you also need to anticipate the other side’s arguments.
 This is somewhat different for a claimant (who goes first) than it is for a respondent (whose opening submission is by definition more responsive).

-As a claimant, you will distinguish between at least two categories of opposition arguments: (1) those that the other side have already made and will likely repeat in their opening submissions; and (2) new arguments that the opponent is either likely to raise for the first time; or that it seems to have overlooked so far but may still raise.
+As a claimant, you will distinguish between at least two categories of opposition arguments: (1) those that the other side have already made and are likely to repeat in their opening submissions; and (2) new arguments that the opponent is either likely to raise for the first time, or that it seems to have overlooked so far but may still raise.
 The analysis of whether and how to anticipate these arguments in your own opening submission is similar to our discussion of weaknesses.

 Much more difficult is the decision about whether to anticipate and address arguments that the other side has not really made, but that you think could expose a weakness in your case.
-Can you be certain that the opponent has overlooked the point, or have they held it back in order to move in for the kill at the hearing?
-There may be an indication in the prehearing correspondence that things are starting to move in a new direction.
+Can you be certain that the opponent has overlooked the point, or have they held it back so as to move in for the kill at the hearing?
+There may be an indication in the pre-hearing correspondence that things are starting to move in a new direction.
 In this case, it may be wise to address this in your own opening.
 Otherwise, it will seem counter-intuitive in many cases to raise an unhelpful argument that the opposing side has not even made.
-This does not mean, however, that this issue can simply be ignored: the other side may still jump on it, or the tribunal may raise it of its own volition.
-As a result, you need to be be prepared in two important ways.
+However, this does not mean that the issue can simply be ignored: the other side may still jump on it, or the tribunal may raise it of its own volition.
+As a result, you need to be prepared in two important ways.
 First, you need to have a response if it comes up after all.
 Second, and this is sometimes overlooked, you need to articulate all your existing arguments, and your presentation as a whole, in a way that is consistent with your potential response on the new point.
 In other words, you need to think through how this argument, if it were raised, affects your case – and then present your case accordingly so that, when it comes up, it ‘fits’ into your overall presentation.